-This matter is before the court on the plaintiff debtors' motion for summary judgment (Fil.
+This matter is before the court on the plaintiff-debtors' motion for summary judgment (Fil.
 No. 5).
-No resistance was filed.
-Dennis Fricks represents the debtors.
-No appearance was made for the defendant.
-Supporting materials were filed and, pursuant to the court's authority under Nebraska Rule of Bankruptcy Procedure 7056-1, the motion was taken under advisement without oral arguments.
+No objection was filed.
+Ronald A. Hunter represents the debtors.
+No appearance has been made for the defendant.
+Evidence was filed and, pursuant to the court's authority under Nebraska Rule of Bankruptcy Procedure 7056-1, the motion was taken under advisement without oral arguments.